Sales & Support: +1 (480) 360-6463

 • Informing your mentees about our institute’s procedural rules and initiatives will help you place them.

-• Notifying your mentees of anticipated adjustment-related challenges and providing them with appropriate tools to assist them to overcome them.
+• Notifying your mentees of anticipated adjustment-related challenges and providing them with appropriate tools to assist them in overcoming them.

 • Staying in touch with your mentees to assess their development.